 Due to a sharp increase in licensing costs, as of August 2019 Panopto will be discontinued.
 All video content on Panopto has been exported and can be imported into the new lecture capture software, Anthem, on faculty request.
 The Anthem software is part of the Ensemble Video platform which allows for seamless publication of video content directly into the LMS (Blackboard, Brightspace, etc.).
 The addition of the Anthem to the College’s existing Ensemble Video subscription is an ideal match for service and cost.

 LEDs recommends Anthem which can be installed on any computer at the College.
 Other desktop capture applications available include Screenflow and Captivate which are available in the Learning Lab in Library 222.
 Additionally, Zoom can be used to capture a presentation along with one’s voice and/or video.¬† More information about finding the best tool for your scenario may be found here.

-For faculty who use Blackboard, Anthem can be initiated from within the course and made available to students immediately after class or at a later time.
-It is also possible to use Anthem without Blackboard.
+For faculty who use Brightspace, Anthem can be initiated from within the course and made available to students immediately after class or at a later time.
+It is also possible to use Anthem without Brightspace.